 Possession of Methamphetamine Penalties, Sentencing and Punishment California Health and Safety Code 11377(a) HS

-According to the California Health and Safety Code section 11377, the sentencing and penalties for possession of methamphetamine depends on whether the offense is charged as a misdemeanor or felony.
-Possession of methamphetamine is considered a “wobbler” in California, which means it can be charged as either a felony or misdemeanor offense depending upon the facts and circumstances of your individual case.
-In making this determination, the prosecution will consider various factors including your prior criminal history and the amount of methamphetamine found to be in your possession.
+According to the California Health and Safety Code section 11377 and the passing of Prop 47 on November 4th, 2014, possession of methamphetamine is a misdemeanor.
+The prosecution will consider various factors including your prior criminal history and the amount of methamphetamine found to be in your possession.

 A misdemeanor possession of methamphetamine conviction is punishable by up to a year in county jail and can include a fine of up to $1,000.